prokrypt/scripts/README.md

 random bash scripts

 ---
 gps.sh: prints some info outputted by gps.
-I use this in opnsense.
+I use this in opnsense. press enter or control+c to exit
 ```
 Time: 22:55:53
 Sats: 5   Fix: 1